-The clinical and genetic diagnostic criteria of 2021 are summarized below.
+The clinical and genetic diagnostic criteria of 2021 are summarised below.

 *A combination of the two major clinical features Lymphangioleiomyomatosis (LAM) and Angiomyolipomas without other features does not meet criteria for a Definite Diagnosis.